MAGALA-RICHARD/apsimNGpy/doc/api.rst

         This parameter is useful when the number of simulations are more than 1, below that performance differences are minimal added in 0.39.11.21+
     to_csv: bool dfault is False,
-         If True, results are wrriten to a csv file instantly at the location of the apsimx file.
+         If True, results are written to a csv file instantly at the location of the apsimx file.

     Warning:
     --------------